 - Code Solution: The Federal government looks to NFPA for expertise on energy storage systems.
 (NFPA Journal®, July/August 2016)

 - Decentralization Revolution: As electrical generation and transmission becomes less utility-centric, the NEC keeps pace with a host of new provisions focused on emerging technologies.
 (NFPA Journal®, May/June 2016)

 - Power to Spare: As energy storage systems revolutionize power management, enforcers and responders tackle a host of emerging safety questions.
 (NFPA Journal®, January/February 2016)

 - The Lithium-ion Conundrum: Ignition and reignition issues with the batteries in electric vehicles are also concerns for energy storage systems.
 (NFPA Journal®, January/February 2016)

 - The New New Technology: responder safety and the emergency of energy storage systems.
 (NFPA Journal®, March/April 2015)

-Also see: NFPA’s Alternative Fuel Vehicle (AFV) Safety Training program helps first and second responders prepare for the growing number of electric, hybrid, fuel cell and gaseous fuel vehicles on U.S. roads today and in the years ahead.
+Check out NFPA’s Alternative Fuel Vehicle (AFV) Safety Training to find out more about how first and second responders can prepare for incidents involving electric, hybrid, fuel cell and gaseous fuel vehicles on the road today.